-Statement 6: The EXEC LNKEDT statement causes DOS/VSE to bring in the linkage editor program.
+Statement 5: The EXEC LNKEDT statement causes the linkage editor program to be loaded.
 SYSLNK now becomes input to the linkage editor.
 It contains:

-PHASE PROGB,,SVA First uncataloged relocatable deck INCLUDE SUBRX INCLUDE SUBRY Second uncataloged relocatable deck ENTRY
+PHASE PROGB,\,SVA First uncataloged relocatable deck INCLUDE SUBRX INCLUDE SUBRY Second uncataloged relocatable deck ENTRY

-The modules are link-edited into one phase so that they occupy contiguous addresses in the sequence in which they appear in the input stream.
+The modules are link edited into one phase so that they occupy contiguous addresses in the sequence in which they appear in the input stream.
 When the linkage editing is completed, cataloging to the core image libary occurs because of the CATAL option.